Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

 ## Introduction

 Understanding how to **sign and broadcast transactions manually** is a fundamental skill in Web3 security and blockchain development.
+That's how you can create air gapped set up to avoid using ledger or other paid cold wallet.

 ### Goal